PrismaticDevs/Team-Profile-Generator/README.md

 ## Installation

-In order to run this application you must have Node.js and NPM installed.
+In order to run this application you must have Node.js.
 Clone this repo into the folder you want to build this this application in.
 Then cd into the Team-Profile-Generator directory and run npm install to download the necessary depenencies from the package.json file.

 ## Usage